mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

 * Agenda

-1) Sync in with Dietmar
+1) Sync in with the supervisor
 2) Data Extraction Table
 3) Seminar report
 4) Questions about choosing examiners and the norms for interaction with the thesis committee